atsushieno/ktmidi/README.md

 It started as the Kotlin port of C# [managed-midi](https://github.com/atsushieno/managed-midi) library.
 Also it started with partial copy of [fluidsynth-midi-service-j](https://github.com/atsushieno/fluidsynth-midi-service-j) project.

 However everything in this project went far beyond them and now we are making it usable for MIDI 2.0.

+Some of the MIDI 2.0 related bits are ported from [cmidi2](https://github.com/atsushieno/cmidi2) library.

 ## License